Relevance and Performance

 There are already other geocoders available, so why Gisgraphy?
-First, things have to be clear: You should be aware that my goal, here, is not to denigrate, or to tell you that Gisgraphy is the best geocoder - not at all!.
-I strongly respect the developers and the community that work hard and for free to develop geocoders or geoloc stuff.
-But it simply doesn't fit all my needs, and that's the reason why I have developed Gisgraphy.
+Firstly and to be clear, you should be aware that my goal, here, is not to denigrate, or to tell you that Gisgraphy is the best geocoder - not at all!. we strongly respect the developers and the community that work hard and for free to develop geocoders or geoloc applications, tools and utilities.
+Other solutions have yet to fit all my needs, and that's the reason why we have developed Gisgraphy.
 For me, the relevance / usability or price of the existing geocoder is not satisfactory (it is my opinion). let's take the most popular : Google geocoder, Nominatim and Geo::Coder::US :

 A different philosophy : An Address is not a string !

-After more than 7 years of doing geocoding, that's the conclusion - An address is not a string !
+After more than 11 years of doing geocoding, that's our conclusion - An address is not a string !
 It is the cardinality of all of the possible names of the different parts :

-'3355 S Las Vegas Blvd, Las Vegas ' and 'the Venitian, The Strip NV 89109 USA' is the same address but there is no common word between the two addresses
+'3355 S Las Vegas Blvd, Las Vegas ' and 'the Venitian, The Strip NV 89109 USA' are the same address but there is no common word between the two addresses

-to separate the several parts of the address.
-It is then simpler to do geocoding and remove ambiguity : streets that have city names, unit informations that can disturb the fulltext search , house numbers that looks like ZIPcodes,... to have better relevance, it use the shapes when possible, it avoids putting a street in a city that its center is closer than the center of the city to which it belongs.
+It uses a full-text engine with an address parser to separate the several parts of the address.
+Then it is simpler to do geocoding and remove ambiguity such as streets that have city names, unit information that can complicate the full-text search, house numbers that looks like ZIPcodes, etc and so as to improve relevance it also uses shapes where possible.
+Gisgraphy also avoids putting a street in a city such that its centrer is closer than the center of the city it belongs to.

-Gisgraphy is more than a geocoder, it provides also a full stack that allows to do common things as reverse geocoding, search around for place or POI by name, (different than search for address), restrict search around a point for a given radius, and so on.
-It also comes with autocompletion and spell checking-that is very useful and users are accustomed to it.
+Gisgraphy is more than a geocoder, it provides also a full stack that allows doing common things as reverse geocoding, search around for place or POI by name, (different than search for address), restrict search around a point for a given radius, and so on.
+It also comes with autocompletion and spell-checking that is very useful and users are accustomed to it.